deannagran/vessel-viewer/README.md

 ## _**PLEASE READ THIS TO COMPLETION BEFORE ASKING ANY QUESTIONS!**_

 ### _**IMPORTANT NOTES**_ -
+1. Never push anything from your node_modules folder to this repo.
-This project does not have a mongoDB connection setup.
+2. This project does not have a MongoDB connection setup.
 - local development: create a config file (make sure to name it config.js) in the config folder, which exports your db.uri connection.
 An example is provided, config/config.example.js.
 This file will be ignored by git so your db credentials will be kept safe when the app is deployed.

 ## Run these commands to get started!

 ### `npm install`
-### 'npm i mongoose cors dotenv bcryptjs jsonwebtoken axios'
+### `npm install yarn -g`
+### `cd server && npm install`
+### `cd client && npm install`

 ## Getting Started
-This repository aims to assist you in beginning work on a MERN stack application for heroku deployment with a solid file structure as a foundation.
-To get started make a copy of this template repo for your project teams by clicking the green "Use this template" button above.

-Since this project will hold both the client application and the server application there will be node modules in two different places.
-First run `npm install` from the root.
-After this you will run `npm run-script install-all` from the root.
-From now on run this command anytime you want to install all modules again.
-This is a script we have defined in package.json.
-Alternatively your group may choose to simplify this process by using yarn workspaces as specified [here](https://yarnpkg.com/lang/en/docs/workspaces/).
+This project holds both the client application and the server application, so there will be node modules in multiple places.
+First, run `npm install` from the root.
+After this, you will run `cd server && npm install` and `cd client && npm install` from the root.

+Then you will want to create a config.js file in `/server/config` which will contain the MongoDB URI and JSONWebToken password.
+This file will be ignored by git so your credentials will be kept safe.

 This app can be deployed directly to heroku since there is a script defined in package.json which will automatically handle building and deploying the app.
 For more information on deploying to heroku reference the extra resources at the bottom of this file.

 ## Available Scripts

-Please note that any time the server is run in these scripts `nodemon` is used in place of `node` for easier development.
-If you are interested in how this works follow the nodemon In the project directory, you can run:

-### `yarn workspace server dev`

-Runs both the client app and the server app in development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view the client in the browser.

 ### `yarn workspace client start`